MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-commands-menu.md

    :::image type="content" source="../../assets/images/tdp/bot-command.png" alt-text="Screenshot shows how to add a command, description, and scopes for your bot.":::

-### Create a command menu by editing manifest.json
+### Create a command menu for your bot by editing Manifest.json

 Another way to create a command menu is to create it directly in the manifest file while developing your bot source code.
 To use this method, follow these points: